EnnengYang/ennengyang.github.io/_pages/about.md

 # 👏 News

 <ul class="projects-box" id="projects-box">
+<li> 2026.02: Our paper about sequential recommendation is accepted to TPAMI 2026.</li>
 <li> 2026.01: Our two papers about model merging are accepted to ICLR 2026.</li>
-<li> 2025.12: Our one paper about model merging survey is accepted to CSUR 2025.</li>
+<li> 2025.12: Our paper about model merging survey is accepted to CSUR 2025.</li>
-<li> 2025.11: Our one paper about model merging benchmark is accepted to JMLR 2025.</li>
+<li> 2025.11: Our paper about model merging benchmark is accepted to JMLR 2025.</li>
-<li> 2025.11: Our one paper about long-sequence recommendation is accepted to AAAI 2026.</li>
+<li> 2025.11: Our paper about long-sequence recommendation is accepted to AAAI 2026.</li>
-<li> 2025.10: Our one paper about model merging is accepted to TPAMI 2025.</li>
+<li> 2025.10: Our paper about model merging is accepted to TPAMI 2025.</li>
 <li> 2025.09: Our two papers about continual model merging are accepted to NeurIPS 2025.</li>
-<li> 2025.05: Our one paper about knowledge editing is accepted to ACL (main) 2025.</li>
+<li> 2025.05: Our paper about knowledge editing is accepted to ACL (main) 2025.</li>
-<li> 2025.05: Our one paper about model merging is accepted to ICML 2025.</li>
+<li> 2025.05: Our paper about model merging is accepted to ICML 2025.</li>
-<li> 2025.04: Our one paper about explainable recommendations is accepted to TOIS 2025.</li>
+<li> 2025.04: Our paper about explainable recommendations is accepted to TOIS 2025.</li>
 <li> 2025.04: Our two papers about sequential recommendations are accepted to SIGIR 2025.</li>
-<li> 2025.02: Our one paper about out-of-distribution recommendation is accepted to TOIS 2025.</li>
+<li> 2025.02: Our paper about out-of-distribution recommendation is accepted to TOIS 2025.</li>
-<li> 2025.01: Our one paper about flatness-aware continual learning is accepted to TPAMI 2025.</li>
+<li> 2025.01: Our paper about flatness-aware continual learning is accepted to TPAMI 2025.</li>
 <li> 2025.01: Our two papers about out-of-distribution recommendations are accepted to WWW 2025.</li>
 <li> 2024.12: Our two papers about LLMs fine-tuning and sequential recommendation are accepted to AAAI 2025.</li>
-<li> 2024.11: Our one paper about recommendation unlearning is accepted to TOIS 2024.</li>
+<li> 2024.11: Our paper about recommendation unlearning is accepted to TOIS 2024.</li>
 <li> 2024.11: Our one survey paper about forgetting in deep learning is accepted to TPAMI 2024.</li>
-<li> 2024.09: Our one paper about continual learning is accepted to TPAMI 2024.</li>
+<li> 2024.09: Our paper about continual learning is accepted to TPAMI 2024.</li>
-<li> 2024.05: Our one paper about model merging is accepted to ICML 2024.</li>
+<li> 2024.05: Our paper about model merging is accepted to ICML 2024.</li>
-<li> 2024.01: Our one paper about model merging is accepted to ICLR 2024.</li>
+<li> 2024.01: Our paper about model merging is accepted to ICLR 2024.</li>
-<li> 2023.10: Our one paper about sequential recommendation is accepted to TKDE 2023.</li>
+<li> 2023.10: Our paper about sequential recommendation is accepted to TKDE 2023.</li>
-<li> 2023.09: Our one paper about dataset condensation is accepted to NeurIPS 2023.</li>
+<li> 2023.09: Our paper about dataset condensation is accepted to NeurIPS 2023.</li>
-<li> 2023.07: Our one paper about flatness-aware continual learning is accepted to ICCV 2023.</li>
+<li> 2023.07: Our paper about flatness-aware continual learning is accepted to ICCV 2023.</li>
-<li> 2023.04: Our one paper about next-basket recommendation is accepted to IJCAI 2023.</li>
+<li> 2023.04: Our paper about next-basket recommendation is accepted to IJCAI 2023.</li>
 <p class="projects-show" id="projects-show"><span class="projects-show-text" id="projects-show-text">More</span></p>
 </ul>